mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 ---
-title: "The Awakening of Faith – Talk 1"
+title: "The Awakening of Faith – Talk 1: Introduction and Invocation"
 ---
 ## March 16, 1984 Dharma Talk by Dainin Katagiri Roshi